Should I Spend My Year-End Bonus?

 Invest for the Future

-Bonus money can also help you start investing in longer term goals, such as retirement or paying for a child’s education.
-Using bonus money to buy investments can help you create additional wealth over time.
+Bonus money can also help you start investing in longer-term goals, such as retirement or paying for a child’s education.
+Using bonus money to buy investments can help you build wealth over time.

 For example, a lump sum of cash can work wonders in boosting your retirement savings.
-Even if you’re technically on track for retirement, adding more money to your IRA or 401(k) today can leave you with a larger income stream when you’re older.
-If you’re already contributing to these accounts, be aware of the annual limits.
+Even if you’re technically on track for retirement, adding more money to your individual retirement account (IRA) or 401(k) today can leave you with a larger income stream when you’re older.
+If you’re already contributing to these accounts, be aware that 401(k)s and IRAs come with annual contribution limits.

 People who have kids may want to consider putting some bonus money toward starting, or adding to, a college savings account, such as a 529 plan (which in some states can offer tax benefits).